Computer Simulations: Definition, Examples, Uses

 What Is a Computer Simulation?

-Put simply, computer simulations are computer programs that model a real-life scenario or product and test many possible outcomes against it.
+Computer simulations are computer programs that model a real-life scenario or product and test many possible outcomes against it.

-“If it’s too large-scale, too expensive or too risky to work with the real system itself — that’s why we use computer simulation,” Barry Nelson, a professor of engineering at Northwestern University, said.
-“Simulation allows you to create data or systems that are conceptual, that people want to build, want to consider or want to change.
-I sometimes say that simulation is data analytics for systems that don’t yet exist.”
+“Simulation allows you to create data or systems that are conceptual, that people want to build, want to consider or want to change,” Barry Nelson, a professor of engineering at Northwestern University, told Built In.
+“I sometimes say that simulation is data analytics for systems that don’t yet exist.”

 Although computer simulations are typically used to test potential real-world scenarios, they can be more theoretical too.
 In 2016, scientists at Argonne National Laboratory near Chicago, Illinois concluded that it would take only a couple of months for zombies to overrun the city and wipe out its population.

 Fortunately, we now have “the knowledge to develop an actionable program to train the population to both better defend themselves against zombies and also take offensive actions that are the most effective,” Chick Macal, an Argonne senior systems engineer, told Built In.
-Phew.

 Macal’s colleague, computational scientist Jonathan Ozik, described this part of their work as the “computational discovery of effective interventions,” and it’s especially good at working with a particular population of people.
-An added benefit, he said, is that “we can do these experiments without worrying about the cost of experiments or even ethical and privacy considerations,” because the populations they study are synthetic, mathematical representations, not the real thing.
+An added benefit, he said, is that “we can do these experiments without worrying about the cost of experiments or even ethical and privacy considerations,” because the populations they study are synthetic representations, not the real thing.

 How Do Computer Simulations Work?

-Computer simulation is a step-by-step process in which a computer simulation program is modeled after a real-world system (a system can be a car, a building or even a tumor).
-In order to replicate the system and possible outcomes, the simulation uses mathematical equations to create an algorithm that defines the system’s state, or the combination of different possible variables.
+Computer simulation is a step-by-step process in which a computer simulation program is modeled after a real-world system — a car, a building or even a tumor.
+To replicate the system and possible outcomes, the simulation uses mathematical equations to create an algorithm that defines the system’s state, or the combination of different possible variables.
+If you’re simulating a car crash, for example, the simulation’s algorithm can test what would happen if there was a storm during the crash against what happens when the weather is milder.

 The simulation calculates the system’s state at a given time (t), then it moves to t+1 and so on.
-Once the simulation is complete, the sequence of variables are saved as large datasets, which can then be translated into a visualization.
+Once the simulation is complete, the sequence of variables is saved as large datasets, which can then be translated into a visualization.

+This is where high-performance computing comes in.
+Thanks to the robust data-crunching powers of supercomputers, simulation is more advanced than ever — and evolving at a rapid pace.
 The computational resources at their disposal, Ozik said, allow researchers “to fully explore the behaviors that these models can exhibit rather than just applying ad hoc approaches to find certain interesting behaviors that might reflect some aspect of reality.”

 Which is to say, the simulations are much broader, and therefore even more realistic — at least from a hypothetical perspective.